redhat-cop/redhat-image-mode-demo/docs/use-cases/image-mode-way-of-working/chapter1.md

     podman build -t quay.io/$QUAY_USER/soe-rhel:latest -t quay.io/$QUAY_USER/soe-rhel:9 -f Containerfile
     ```

 2. If we want to test our image we can run it in a container.
 You can log in with user `bootc-user` and password `redhat` and run `curl localhost` to test if the httpd service is running and you can see the base image welcome page.
 You can stop and exit the container with `sudo halt`.
-We are going to run our container in the next step to check that the httpd service is running and that we can see our homepage before deploying it to a VM.
+We are going to run our container in the next step to check that the httpd service is running and that we can see our webpage before deploying it to a VM.

     ```bash
     podman run -it --rm --name soe-rhel9 -p 8080:80 quay.io/$QUAY_USER/soe-rhel:9